tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 ### Static Site Generator-generated Sites*

->It’s a little confusing because of naming, so please note the difference:
+>*It’s a little confusing because to be accurate means we have to be pedantic, hence the redundancy of Generator-generated.
+For purposes of clarity, this is how I differentiated the two; please note the difference:
 >**SSGs:** Static Site Generators.
 The thing that generates the site.
->**SSG sites:** The sites that are generated.
+>**SSG sites:** Static Site Generator-generated Sites.
+The sites that are generated.
+>Please know I thought very long and hard about this very trivial/non-trivial issue.

 Static site generator-generated sites (SSG sites) provide a happy medium between the static sites and dynamic sites.
 Technically speaking, a site built from an SSG is a still static site.